coderajyash/Neural_Network/CNN/README.md

-MNIST Handwritten dataset recognition using keras api and Tensorflow .
+Using Tensorflow and keras implementation of CNN.
+Dataset :
+MNIST - CIFAR and Handwritten Digit